With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFreedom Center is a mental health clinic in Gaithersburg, Maryland, located at 202 Perry Parkway, Suite 5, 20877.
-Freedom Center offers partial hospitalization/day treatment and outpatient treatment.
-Freedom Center provides activity therapy, group therapy and couples/family therapy to adults, seniors 65 or older and young adults.
-Freedom Center also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Some other services provided by Freedom Center include psychosocial rehabilitation services, supported housing and supported employment.
+Freedom Center offers outpatient treatment and partial hospitalization/day treatment.
+Freedom Center provides couples/family therapy, behavior modification and group therapy to seniors 65 or older, adults and young adults.
+Freedom Center also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
+Some other services provided by Freedom Center include intensive case management, housing services and supported employment.

 Learn MoreJohn L Gildner Regional Institute For Children And Adolescents is a mental health facility in Rockville, MD, located at 15000 Broschart Road, in the 20850 zip code.
 John L Gildner Regional Institute For Children And Adolescents provides residential treatment and partial hospitalization/day treatment.
-John L Gildner Regional Institute For Children And Adolescents provides behavior modification, couples/family therapy and individual psychotherapy to children / adolescents.
-John L Gildner Regional Institute For Children And Adolescents also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
-Some other services available at John L Gildner Regional Institute For Children And Adolescents include integrated primary care services, suicide prevention services and chronic disease/illness management.
+John L Gildner Regional Institute For Children And Adolescents provides individual psychotherapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+John L Gildner Regional Institute For Children And Adolescents also supports people with trauma, LGBT and people with PTSD.
+Some other services available at John L Gildner Regional Institute For Children And Adolescents include suicide prevention services, assertive community treatment and integrated primary care services.

 Learn MoreMar Lyn Housing Centers For Behavioral Health Llc is a mental health facility in Rockville, MD, located at 526 College Parkway, 20850 zip code area.
 Mar Lyn Housing Centers For Behavioral Health Llc provides outpatient treatment.
-Mar Lyn Housing Centers For Behavioral Health Llc provides behavior modification and activity therapy to young adults, seniors 65 or older and adults.
+Mar Lyn Housing Centers For Behavioral Health Llc provides activity therapy and behavior modification to young adults, seniors 65 or older and adults.
 Mar Lyn Housing Centers For Behavioral Health Llc also supports people with serious mental illness.
-Additional services offered by Mar Lyn Housing Centers For Behavioral Health Llc consist of psychosocial rehabilitation services, case management and housing services.
+Additional services offered by Mar Lyn Housing Centers For Behavioral Health Llc consist of diet and exercise counseling, case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.